Combinatorics of combinatorial topology: Collapsible polyhedra and maps

-\begin{definition}[Constructible poset] We call a poset $P$ {\it constructible} if either $P$ has a greatest element or $P=Q\cup R$, where $Q$ and $R$ are order ideals (that is, if $p\le q$ where $q\in Q$ then $p\in Q$; and similarly for $R$), each of $Q$, $R$ and $Q\cap R$ is constructible, and every maximal element of $Q\cap R$ is covered by a maximal element of $Q$ and by a maximal element of $R$. \end{definition}
+We call a poset $P$ {\it constructible} if either $P$ has a greatest element or $P=Q\cup R$, where $Q$ and $R$ are order ideals (that is, if $p\le q$ where $q\in Q$ then $p\in Q$; and similarly for $R$), each of $Q$, $R$ and $Q\cap R$ is constructible, and every maximal element of $Q\cap R$ is covered by a maximal element of $Q$ and by a maximal element of $R$.

 Constructible simplicial and polytopal complexes originate in the work of M. Hochster on Cohen--Macaulay rings \cite{Ho} and have been widely studied in Topological Combinatorics (see references in \cite{Ha0}, \cite{Ben}).
 The above definition is supposed to be the topologist's version of the notion, and has two somewhat different relations with the original combinatorialist's definition: